OSC Reports on 2012 Compliance Experience

 - Exempt market dealers (EMDs) which carry on trading activities with more sophisticated purchasers to whom securities are marketed on a prospectus-exempt basis came in for special attention during 2012.
 In particular:

-- the OSC is concerned that EMD registrants are doing insufficient due diligence on whether their clients satisfy the statutory requirements applicable to "accredited investors" and other categories of private placee (p.
+- the OSC is concerned that EMD registrants are doing insufficient due diligence on whether their clients satisfy the statutory requirements applicable to "private placees" and other categories of private placee (p.
 14);

 - the OSC believes that for EMD registrants, qualifications for prospectus exemptions are an integral part of the "know your client" process (p.
 14);